anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: You can't cross the sea merely by standing and staring at the water.
+Quote: And as we let our own light shine, we unconsciously give other people permission to do the same.

-By: Rabindranath Tagore
+By: Nelson Mandela